AyeCode/geodirectory/readme.txt

 [youtube https://www.youtube.com/watch?v=fEdOOucOtUg]

-= Be the go-to guiding hand for professionals: Say Hello to the world's best WordPress directory plugin. =
+= BE THE GO-TO GUIDING HAND FOR PROFESSIONALS: SAY HELLO TO THE WORLD'S BEST WORDPRESS DIRECTORY PLUGIN =

 Our dedicated team continuously refines every point of the search process (since 2011!), so your visitors walk away with a productive session on GeoDirectory every time.

-= Scale your directory with a reliable, proficient database. =
+= SCALE YOUR DIRECTORY WITH A RELIABLE, PROFICIENT DATABASE =

 Got millions of listings?
 Massive traffic?
 Skip the bugs, lags, and crashes with GeoDirectory – the only WordPress business directory plugin capable of taking you to the global scale without friction.
 Our unparalleled, highly-optimized database structure and queries can handle any scale you throw at it.

-= Ask, and you shall receive – Deliver speedy results. =
+= ASK, AND YOU SHALL RECEIVE – DELIVER SPEEDY RESULTS =

 Get free and paid listings (with the Price Manager add-on) in front of visitors within seconds with our rocket-fast search engine that finds local business listings on demand.
 With the attractive, easy-to-use user interface and slick back-end configurations, you can make your directory website the staple for high-end results and performance.

-= Developer-friendly + countless of directory themes =
+= DEVELOPER-FRIENDLY + COUNTLESS OF DIRECTORY THEMES =

 The design of your online directory is limitless with a wide array of themes and handy page-builder integrations.
 Need to add that personal touch?
 Developers can build on GeoDirectory freely using hooks (actions and filters).

-= How it works - Set up our free WordPress plugin in no time. =
+= HOW IT WORKS - SET UP OUR FREE WORDPRESS BUSINESS DIRECTORY PLUGIN IN NO TIME =

-As one of the top wordpress directory plugins, GeoDirectory is armed with a well-thought-out arsenal of features to make the setup process for your directory site easy as possible.
+As one of the top wordpress business directory plugins, GeoDirectory is armed with a well-thought-out arsenal of features to make the setup process for your directory site easy as possible.

 1. **Create your local directory**.
 Build your directory website easily using the best WordPress page builders like Gutenberg.
 Focus on local businesses around a street or in a city with our free version, and gain the ability to *add multiple locations or go global with our premium multi-location add-on*.